Easy Apple Crisp

 - In a medium bowl, whisk together the flour, oats, brown sugar, cinnamon, and salt.
 Add the butter and mix the butter into the dry ingredients with your fingers, but don’t try mashing the butter.
 It will melt into the mixture when it’s in the oven.
 You want a crumbly mixture.
 Set aside.

 - In a small bowl, whisk together the butter, half & half, and flour.
 Add the brown sugar, vanilla, cinnamon, and salt and whisk together until all ingredients are wet.
 Set aside.

 - Peel and slice the apples into thin slices about 1/8 inch in thickness, no more than 1/4 inch.
 The thinner they are the quicker they will bake through.

 - Drizzle the wet filling mixture over the apples and use two forks to lightly mix and coat the apples with the filling.
 Transfer the apples to the prepared baking dish.

-- Bake for approximately 40 minutes or until the crumb topping is a nice golden brown.
+- Bake for approximately 40 minutes or until the topping is a nice golden brown.
 Remove from oven and allow to cool for 10 minutes and serve.

 - Serve with vanilla ice cream or ice cream and caramel ice cream topping.